SShang7/bcubed/README.md

-enter the frontend_options directory and install the necessary dependencies, we also find that running npm install beforehand resolves many potential issues (mac users use pip3 or python3 instead of python or pip where seen)
+enter the frontend_options directory and install the necessary dependencies, we also find that running npm install beforehand resolves many potential issues (mac and linux users use pip3 or python3 instead of python or pip where seen) (if any of the pip installs do not run for permission reasons, add --user.
+For example, "pip install --user pandas_datareader")

  $ cd frontend_options
  $ npm install